| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Exponential growth belongs to algebra because it involves functions, equations, and interpreting variable relationships over time.
+Rationale: Exponential growth belongs to algebra because it involves functions, equations, and interpreting variable relationships over time. - A reading passage asks for the author’s tone.
+What skill is being tested?

 A. Literal comprehension